-and hence $d\theta=0.$ In this example, $g$ is a pluricanonical LCAK.
-Indeed We also remark that the span of the Nijenhuis tensor is $Span(e_2,e_4)$, so $T=-e_3$ is $g$-orthogonal to the image of the Nijenhuis tensor.\\
+In this example, $g$ is a pluricanonical LCAK metric.
+Indeed We also remark that the span of the Nijenhuis tensor is Span$(e_2,e_4)$, so $T=-e_3$ is $g$-orthogonal to the image of the Nijenhuis tensor.\\

 \item{The Lie algebra $\mathcal{A}_{4,8}$}: the structure of the Lie algebra is